-In Highland Park, Michigan, taxes are derived from numerous sources.
+In Highland Park, Texas, taxes are derived from numerous sources.
 Regardless of where a specific tax comes from, it is always collected in an amount dictated by law.
 Most often, taxes are calculated as a percentage of income, sales, or property value.
-Sometimes, usually in the context of licensing fees or car registration fees, taxes are set at a flat rate.
+Sometimes, typically in the context of licensing fees or car registration fees, taxes are set at a flat rate.

 Residents of Highland Park are legally obligated to pay their taxes.
 Failure to do so can result in civil penalties, criminal fines, and even imprisonment.

-Sources of Tax Dollars in Highland Park, Michigan
+Sources of Tax Dollars in Highland Park, Texas

-Taxes can come from a wide number of sources in Highland Park, Michigan, such as sales tax, administrative/licensing fees, and tolls.
+Taxes can come from a wide number of sources in Highland Park, Texas, such as sales tax, administrative/licensing fees, and tolls.

-How Can a Highland Park, Michigan Tax Attorney Help?
+How Can a Highland Park, Texas Tax Attorney Help?